 The LR course is a standalone video and text course designed for people who want to target that specific area of their LSAT study without committing to the full course.
 If you later decide you want to join the full Mastermind Course (with access to private forums where Josh and Evan answer your questions, online preptest reviews and office hours, full access to schedules, and the complete course for LG and RC as well), we can provide a discount if you contact support.

 What If I have Already Tried Learning Logical Reasoning With Another Prep Company Or With Other Prep Books?

-Josh and I have years of experience helping people boost their score to heights they didn’t think possible (check out the user reviews on the Mastermind Course).
-We are certain we can bring your logical reasoning skills to new levels, so don’t hesitate to start fresh with us.
+Josh and Evan have years of experience helping people boost their LSAT scores to heights they didn’t think possible (check out the user reviews on the Mastermind Course).
+We are confident we can bring your logical reasoning skills to new levels, so don’t hesitate to start fresh with us.

 What Do I Need to Use The Course?

-To get the most out of the course you are going to have to buy some official LSAT preptests (materials that you will need anyway to prep effectively for the LSAT.
+To get the most out of the course, you are going to have to buy some official LSAT preptests (materials that you will need anyway to prep effectively for the LSAT).
 Part of the reasoning we can provide this course so cheaply is that we aren’t paying LSAC’s high licensing fees for questions.
-Instead, you buy the tests really cheaply and work through them with our problem explanations.
+Instead, you can buy the tests more cheaply on Amazon and work through them.
 Here are the books you will want to have: